 Lemon balm and lemon verbena are two lemon-scented culinary herbs that have been used all over the world for centuries.
-However, they are not among the most well-known or widely used herbs in the west.
-While you should have an easy time finding herbs like basil and thyme in your local grocery store, you may have to go to a specialty retailer for the lemon-scented herbs.
+However, they are not among the most well-known or widely used herbs in the West.
 If you are trying to choose between them, it is important that you understand and weigh each herb’s unique characteristics.
-In the lemon balm vs. lemon verbena SPICEography Showdown, we compare their most significant differences.
-Let’s begin.
+Let’s compare the two so you can make the best choice for your cooking.

-How are lemon balm and lemon verbena different from each other?
+How do lemon balm and lemon verbena differ?

 The main difference between lemon balm and lemon verbena is the fact that they are unrelated plants from two very different parts of the world.
-Lemon verbena is from the Verbenaceae family and is a South American herb, while lemon balm is related to mint and is a European herb.
+Lemon verbena is from the Verbenaceae family and is a South American herb, while lemon balm is part of the mint family and is a European herb.

 Can you use lemon balm in place of lemon verbena and vice versa?

-Both lemon balm and lemon verbena share a similar appearance along with a similar flavor and fragrance, but they have different properties that you must take into account if you plan on using one in place of the other.
+Both lemon balm and lemon verbena share a similar appearance along with a similar flavor and fragrance.
+But they have different properties that you must consider if you plan on using one in place of the other.
 For example, the milder lemon flavor of lemon balm means that you will have to use more of it if you use it as a lemon verbena substitute.
 Of course, this difference in flavor means that you will have to use less of the lemon verbena with the opposite substitution.

 In addition, you will also have to consider the properties of each.
 Lemon verbena will not make a good lemon balm as a treatment for anxiety.
 Despite the differences above, these two herbs work almost equally well in most applications.
 Use them interchangeably in marinades and salad dressings as well as for garnishing cocktails.

 When should you use lemon balm and when should you use lemon verbena?